fastapi/sqlmodel/docs/tutorial/fastapi/simple-hero-api.md

 We want to make sure that once the app starts running, the function `create_tables` is called.
 To create the database and tables.

-This should be called only once at startup, not before every request, so we put it in the function to handle the `"startup"` event:
+This should be called only once at startup, not before every request.
+We define this startup logic using the lifespan parameter of the FastAPI app.
+The input for this parameter is an async function lifespan() which yields after calling `create_db_and_tables`.

 //// tab | Python 3.10+